deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_3.png" alt="">

 What does this mean?
-That means for each process on Windows, the access token is located at an offset of 0x358.
+That means for each process on Windows, the access token is located at an offset of 0x358 from the process address.
 We will for sure be using this information later.
 Before moving on though, let's take a look at how the `Token` element is stored.

 As you can see from the above image, there is something called `_EX_FAST_REF`, or an Executive Fast Reference union.
 The difference between a union and a structure, is that a union stores data types at the same memory location (notice there is no difference in offset of the elements of `_EX_FAST_REF` in the image below).
 This is what the access token of a process is stored in.
 Let's take a closer look.